-.
-To our knowledge, there is no action, suit or proceeding pending or threatened against Asset LLC or before any court or arbitrator or any governmental authority (a) with respect to any Transaction Document or (b) in which there is a reasonable possibility of an adverse decision that could materially and adversely affect the business or financial position of Asset LLC or or the ability of Asset LLC or to perform under the Transaction Documents to which it is a party.
+6 5.
+To our knowledge, there is no action, suit or proceeding pending or threatened against Asset LLC or Transferor Big Island II before any court or arbitrator or any governmental authority (a) with respect to any Transaction Document or (b) in which there is a reasonable possibility of an adverse decision that could materially and adversely affect the business or financial position of Asset LLC or Transferor Big Island II or the ability of Asset LLC or Transferor Big Island II to perform under the Transaction Documents to which it is a party.

-. (a) A New York court, or a federal court applying New York conflict-of-laws rules, would give effect to the choice of the laws of (i) Delaware as the governing law in the Asset LLC Agreement, the LLC Agreement, the Trust Agreement and the Series Certificate; and (ii) New York as the governing law in the other Transaction Documents other than the Put Option and the Put Option Assignment (such other Transaction Documents collectively, the ANew York Law Documents@).
+7 6. (a) A New York court, or a federal court applying New York conflict-of-laws rules, would give effect to the choice of the laws of (i) Delaware as the governing law in the Asset LLC Agreement, the Transferor Big Island II LLC Agreement, the Trust Agreement and the Series Certificate; and (ii) New York as the governing law in the other Transaction Documents other than the Put Option and the Put Option Assignment (such other Transaction Documents collectively, the ANew York Law Documents@).

-(b) A Texas court, or a federal court applying Texas conflict-of-laws rules, would give effect to the choice of the laws of (i) Delaware as the governing law in the Asset LLC Agreement, the LLC Agreement, the Trust Agreement, the Series Supplement and the Series Certificate; (ii) New York as the governing law for the New York Law Documents and (iii) Texas as the governing law for the Put Option and the Put Option Assignment.
+(b) A Texas court, or a federal court applying Texas conflict-of-laws rules, would give effect to the choice of the laws of (i) Delaware as the governing law in the Asset LLC Agreement, the Transferor Big Island II LLC Agreement, the Trust Agreement, the Series Supplement and the Series Certificate; (ii) New York as the governing law for the New York Law Documents and (iii) Texas as the governing law for the Put Option and the Put Option Assignment.

-.
-Each New York Law Document, the Put Option and the Put Option Assignment constitutes the legal, valid and binding obligation of each of the Designated Companies party thereto under the laws stated to govern such documents, enforceable against such Designated Companies party thereto in accordance with its terms under such laws (other than the choice of law provisions of such documents, which are addressed in the opinions set forth in paragraph
+8 7.
+Each New York Law Document, the Put Option and the Put Option Assignment constitutes the legal, valid and binding obligation of each of the Designated Companies party thereto under the laws stated to govern such documents, enforceable against such Designated Companies party thereto in accordance with its terms under such laws (other than the choice of law provisions of such documents, which are addressed in the opinions set forth in paragraph 7 above).
+6 above).

+9. At the Effective Time:

+(a) The Asset LLC Agreement constitutes the legal, valid and binding obligations of each of EES and Transferor, enforceable in accordance with its terms.

+(b) The Transferor LLC Agreement constitutes the legal, valid and binding obligations of EES, enforceable in accordance with its terms.

+10. At the Closing Time: 8.
+On the Effective Date:

 (a) The Asset LLC Agreement constitutes the legal, valid and binding obligations of each of EES and the Trust, enforceable in accordance with its terms.

-(b) The LLC Agreement constitutes the legal, valid and binding obligations of EES, enforceable in accordance with its terms.
+(b) The Transferor Big Island II LLC Agreement constitutes the legal, valid and binding obligations of EES, enforceable in accordance with its terms.

-.
+11 9.
 In connection with the offer, sale and delivery of the Series Certificate to the Certificate Holder in the manner contemplated by the Certificate Distribution Agreement and the Subscription Agreement, the Series Certificate is exempt from registration under the Securities Act of 1933, it being understood that no opinion is expressed as to any particular resale of the Series Certificate.